forestryio/forestry.io/hugo/content/blog/what-s-new-in-jekyll-3.8.md

 Ruby installation is certainly the most frustrating part and biggest paint point for beginners.

-It’s now much easier to get started [installing Jekyll on macOS](https://jekyllrb.com/docs/installation/#macOS){:target="_blank"} [Ubuntu](https://jekyllrb.com/docs/installation/#ubuntu){:target="_blank"} or [Windows](https://jekyllrb.com/docs/windows/#installation-via-rubyinstaller){:target="_blank"} using the official instructions.
+It’s now much easier to get started [installing Jekyll on macOS](https://jekyllrb.com/docs/installation/#macOS) [Ubuntu](https://jekyllrb.com/docs/installation/#ubuntu) or [Windows](https://jekyllrb.com/docs/windows/#installation-via-rubyinstaller) using the official instructions.

-You may also want to read over this [new tutorial to help you use bundler](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/){:target="_blank"} to handle your Ruby gems in your Jekyll’s projects.
-Alternatively you may be interested in Forestry’s [create static site](https://forestry.io/blog/instant-production-ready-scaffolding-with-create-static-site/){:target="_blank"} a tool that can set up a new Hugo or Jekyll site with a modern, production-ready build pipeline in seconds.
+You may also want to read over this [new tutorial to help you use bundler](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/) to handle your Ruby gems in your Jekyll’s projects.
+Alternatively you may be interested in Forestry’s [create static site](https://forestry.io/blog/instant-production-ready-scaffolding-with-create-static-site/) a tool that can set up a new Hugo or Jekyll site with a modern, production-ready build pipeline in seconds.

 If you are looking to add search to your static site, give jekyll-algolia plugin a try.
-Algolia have provided great documentation which includes a live demo to get you up and running quickly with [Algolia search for Jekyll](https://community.algolia.com/jekyll-algolia/getting-started.html){:target="_blank"}.
+Algolia have provided great documentation which includes a live demo to get you up and running quickly with [Algolia search for Jekyll](https://community.algolia.com/jekyll-algolia/getting-started.html).

-Search has been successfully implemented on [http://yeoman.io/generators/](http://yeoman.io/generators/ "http://yeoman.io/generators/")[{:target="_blank"}](http://yeoman.io/generators/%7B:target=%22_blank%22%7D) and [https://idratherbewriting.com/](https://idratherbewriting.com/ "https://idratherbewriting.com/") {:target="_blank"} if you want to give it a try.
+Search has been successfully implemented on [http://yeoman.io/generators/](http://yeoman.io/generators/ "http://yeoman.io/generators/")[](http://yeoman.io/generators/%7B:target=%22_blank%22%7D) and [https://idratherbewriting.com/](https://idratherbewriting.com/ "https://idratherbewriting.com/")  if you want to give it a try.

-Chris Macrae has also previously covered [Jekyll Search with Algolia and Webtasks](https://forestry.io/blog/search-with-algolia-in-jekyll/){:target="_blank"} on the Forestry blog.
+Chris Macrae has also previously covered [Jekyll Search with Algolia and Webtasks](https://forestry.io/blog/search-with-algolia-in-jekyll/) on the Forestry blog.
 I highly recommend you check it out.

-[Premonition](https://github.com/amedia/premonition){:target="_blank"} is a Jekyll plugin by Amedia that can transform Markdown blockquotes into styled blocks of code.
+[Premonition](https://github.com/amedia/premonition) is a Jekyll plugin by Amedia that can transform Markdown blockquotes into styled blocks of code.
 This plugin makes adding notices to your Jekyll site a breeze.
-Check out [the demo site](https://amedia.github.io/premonition-demo/){:target="_blank"}.
+Check out [the demo site](https://amedia.github.io/premonition-demo/).

 ## What’s next?

-Development of [Jekyll 4.0 has started](https://jekyllrb.com/news/2018/04/19/development-update/){:target="_blank"}, so now is the right time to [share your ideas](https://github.com/jekyll/jekyll/issues/6948){:target="_blank"} for the next major version.
+Development of [Jekyll 4.0 has started](https://jekyllrb.com/news/2018/04/19/development-update/), so now is the right time to [share your ideas](https://github.com/jekyll/jekyll/issues/6948) for the next major version.
 We should see some improvements on the incremental regeneration, smarter URL filters and hopefully a more coherent way to manage posts, pages and collection’s documents.

 An official directory to allow to search for plugins and open source gem-based themes is also in the work.

-If you would like to get involved with the project check out Jekyll’s [contributor](https://jekyllrb.com/docs/contributing/){:target="_blank"} and [maintaining](https://jekyllrb.com/docs/maintaining/){:target="_blank"} docs for ways to contribute.
+If you would like to get involved with the project check out Jekyll’s [contributor](https://jekyllrb.com/docs/contributing/) and [maintaining](https://jekyllrb.com/docs/maintaining/) docs for ways to contribute.

 Please share if you found this post helpful and let us know if you’d like to see more of these updates.